Enumeration of corner polyhedra and 3-connected Schnyder labelings: Presentation of the two models

 \subsection{Encoding by (constrained, decorated) plane bipolar orientations}

-A \emph{plane bipolar orientation} is a planar map endowed with an acyclic orientation with a unique source $S$ and a unique sink $N$ that are both incident to the outer face.
-It is known~\cite{de1995bipolar} that a plane bipolar orientation is characterized by the following local properties, illustrated in Figure~\ref{fig:bipolar_rules}: \begin{itemize} \item[(B):] Apart from $\{S,N\}$, each vertex has two lateral corners (so the incident edges form two groups: ingoing and outgoing edges). \item[(B'):] Each face (including the outer one) has two extremal corners, so that the contour is partitioned into a left lateral path and a right lateral path that share their origins and ends, which are called the \emph{bottom vertex} and \emph{top vertex} of the face. \end{itemize} The \emph{type} of a face is the integer pair $(i,j)$ such that the left (resp. right) lateral path of the face has length $i+1$ (resp. $j+1$).
+A \emph{plane bipolar orientation} is a rooted map endowed with an acyclic orientation with a unique source $S$ at the root-vertex, and a unique sink $N$ incident to the outer face.
+It is known~\cite{de1995bipolar} that a plane bipolar orientation is characterized by the following local properties (for orientations with $S$ as a source and $N$ as a sink), illustrated in Figure~\ref{fig:bipolar_rules}: \begin{itemize} \item[(B):] Apart from $\{S,N\}$, each vertex has two lateral corners (so the incident edges form two groups: ingoing and outgoing edges). \item[(B'):] Each face (including the outer one) has two extremal corners, so that the contour is partitioned into a left lateral path and a right lateral path that share their origins and ends, which are called the \emph{bottom vertex} and \emph{top vertex} of the face. \end{itemize} The \emph{type} of a face is the integer pair $(i,j)$ such that the left (resp. right) lateral path of the face has length $i+1$ (resp. $j+1$).
 The \emph{outer type} of the orientation is the type of the outer face.

 If the underlying map of the orientation is bipartite, i.e., the type $(i,j)$ of every inner face is such that $i+j$ is even, then the vertex bicoloration is chosen such that $N$ is white.
 An inner face is called a \emph{blacktip face} (resp. \emph{whitetip face}) if its top vertex is black (resp. white).